tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 5. Student Do: Time Series Basics (15 min)

-In this activity, students will practice the basics of time series manipulation in pandas.
+In this activity, students will practice the basics of time series manipulation in Pandas.

 **Files:**